BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_bot_lessons_home/09/index.md

 reflection:
     comprehension:
       - Why are there three wires attached to the servo motor and what do each of them do?
-      - Why are there three wires attached to the servo motor and what do each of them do?
+      - If the motor has previously been set to 20 degrees and is then set to 90, how many degrees does the motor move?
 ---

 ### What You'll Need